DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 - Under a specific time
 - Above a certain health percentage
 - Below a certain health percentage
+- A specific stat has to be high enough

 ##### Note: What Stops the Player From Restarting their Run As Soon As they Get A Journal Entry?
 - Let's say the player unlocks a journal entry after reaching a certain area with a specific spell.